Anywhere with a Mailing Address

 Soon

-Soon, any building with a mailing address and electricity could be a hidden lab that is preparing for a drone attack.
+Soon, anywhere with a mailing address and electricity could be a hidden lab that is preparing for a drone attack.

 Soon, smart AI models — the kind of AI that can do all of this — will be available to download.

-Soon, advanced humanoid robots — the kind that can build labs — will be available to buy.
+Soon, advanced robots — the kind that can build labs — will be available to buy.

 If it can bake cookies